EWaterman/EWaterman.github.io/_posts/Ch3/0003-05-01-what-makes-a-good-partner.md

 - **Do they respond to you in a timely manner?** Good communication is really important when working collaboratively, and being able to rely on someone is key when you have project deadlines to hit.
 You don’t want a publisher getting mad at you because they needed your pages inked a week ago and your artist is still MIA.
 That said, things do come up, and sometimes delays are unavoidable.
 If someone tells me they need a week off to deal with family situations or burnout, I always try my best to be understanding.
 The only thing I don’t like is being suddenly ghosted for a month with no explanation.
 It makes working with that person very hard.

+When I’m having an email exchange with someone, I try to at the very least acknowledge emails I get from them within two days after receiving it.
+If I don’t have time for a full reply, I’ll usually say something along the lines of "Thanks so much for the update, I'll take a look at this by the end of the week."
+A simple update like that keeps them from worrying whether or not you received the email, and lets them know a firm time when to expect your reply.
+Really it’s about respecting the other person’s time.

 - **Are they professional?** It's good to have a friendly relationship with your art team (and I absolutely encourage you to do so), but if they can't take the job seriously and professionally, it should raise some warning signs as to their legitimacy as a job partner.